Veganism Explained

 Question: What are some of your favorite plant based cookbooks?
 Answer: For starters, I love Isa Does It, and Forks Over Knives, and the China Study Cookbook.

 Question: Isn’t tofu and other vegan food gross?
 Answer: Of all the questions anyone could ask me, this is the most baffling.
 Do you know that hot dogs are made from ground up body parts of animals as well as preservatives like nitrates that have been shown to cause cancer and decrease your life span?
-Foie gras is a French delicacy made from engorged livers of geese and ducks.
+Foie gras is a French delicacy made from engorged livers of geese and ducks, created by farmers shoving foot-long sticks down their throats, repeatedly multiple times per day.
 Milk is body fluid from a cow! and often includes pus and other body excrement.
 Chickens, cows, pigs and other animals are often COVERED in the feces and urine of other animals.
 The animals are often kept in such horrific conditions, and covered with these nasty body fluids, not to mention the horror they face when being slaughtered.
 How could anything be grosser than that!!
 Tofu on the other hand is made of soybeans.
 The soybeans are ground up in water, heated and then minerals like calcium and magnesium and salt are added.
 Let me say that again–tofu is made from soybeans!
 What is gross about eating beans?
 Would you rather eat feces, pus, blood, and other bodily fluids, or soy, a plant?

 Question: What is the best thing about being vegan?
 Answer: I’m happier because I’m no longer participating in the cycle of death.
 I feel free and joyous that I can still enjoy plenty of delicious things to eat, without causing pain, suffering and death.
 Plus, I’m healthier, and no longer at risk of dying from many of our common diseases.
 (Read How How Not to Die: Discover the Foods Scientifically Proven to Prevent and Reverse Disease, by Michael Greger, MD.)